matteo65/mzHash32/README.md

 ## Evaluating Seed Sensitivity
 A good non-cryptographic hash function should be robust with respect to the seed: its behavior (especially the number of collisions) shouldn't change significantly with variations in the seed.
 This ensures stable performance, predictability, and a uniform distribution of hash values.
-MzHash maintains statistical characteristics regardless of the choice of seed; the number of collisions can vary, but always within a range that ensures a uniform distribution of the output.
+MzHash32 maintains statistical characteristics regardless of the choice of seed; the number of collisions can vary, but always within a range that ensures a uniform distribution of the output.
 Furthermore, the choice of seed does not affect performance.

 ## Speed
 ![Alt Text](https://raw.githubusercontent.com/matteo65/mzHash32/main/Resource/mzhash32speed.jpg)